 If you are someone who happens to have grown up with a brother or sister; or, maybe you didn’t grow up with them but they still feature in your life; then you will understand the peculiar and nuanced relationship-storm that exists within the universe of ‘siblings’.

 When a member of a sibling unit is a person with a disability, this universe becomes even more nuanced.
 What are the orbits, gravitational laws, shooting stars and physics of this universe?
 How far can we expand what a sibling actually means?
 Does this relationship occur in say, plants? (yes, it does!)

-For this show we would love to hone in on the nuance of these relationships, using the domestic as the magnifying glass: something as mundane as going shopping with your older brother; making the obligatory ‘catch up’ phone call; or having a family dinner.
-It is in situations like these where we can mine for gold.
-Small gestures and tiny interactions can reveal a myriad of intriguing insights into a sibling dynamic.
+As a starting point we want to use the domestic as the magnifying glass: going shopping with your older brother; making the obligatory ‘catch up’ phone call; or folding a fitted sheet with your sister.
+It is within situations like these where we can mine for gold.

 Please email firstname.lastname@example.org for more information

 Barnie (he/him) has been creating theatre for the last twenty three years, as a solo performer, collaborator and director.
 He has long been interested in trying to present fresh and innovative ways of telling stories on stage, and is extremely excited by the possibilities Siblings presents to further this exploration.
 He himself inhabits a not-very conventional Sibling Universe, and is curious to uncover what threads are common to us all within this most intimate and complex relationship structure.